 Anthony Howarth, FUNDRAISING OFFICER

 Anthony has a background in fundraising and communications in the charity and museums sectors.
 He is also a qualified teacher, spending 10 years teaching in primary schools where he specialised in UK early years provision, outdoor education, and forest schools.
 A keen interest in environmental causes and sustainability led Anthony to Population Matters, where he hopes to be part of creating a sustainable future for the planet.
 In his spare time, Anthony is an avid walker.
-He is also a football fan and he enjoys drawing, growing his own vegetables, and supporting local wildlife.
+He is also a football fan and he enjoys drawing, gardening, and supporting local wildlife.

 Ben Stallworthy, Digital and Communications Manager